This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Mediterranean diet:

-It is so called because it incorporates the healthy lifestyle habits of countries bordering the Mediterranean such as Italy, Spain and Greece.
-It consistently tops the list when it comes to diets recommended by western medicine.
+It is called that because it incorporates the healthy lifestyle habits of neighboring Mediterranean countries such as Italy, Spain and Greece.
+It consistently tops the list when it comes to diets recommended by Western medicine.

 The key components of the Mediterranean diet are: